The Story (continued)

 As part of a masterful series of stunts, near-misses and collisions, filmed in the finest Keystone tradition, his car's roof gets tangled up with the hook and ladder of a fire-engine.
 His car is hoisted high into the air and then dumped back onto the highway.
 He narrowly misses pedestrians and other cars in the frantic ride to the hospital.

 His wrecked and disintegrating car finally comes to a halt next to the "Maternity Hospital Quiet!" sign.
 He is left holding only the steering wheel in his hands.
 Hospital orderlies rush out with a stretcher and wheel the unconscious passenger into the delivery room - she recovers consciousness just in time to berate the hospital staff.
-Fields staggers at the crash site, musing: "Lucky we didn't have an accident...We'd never have made it."
+Fields staggers at the crash site, musing: "Lucky I didn't have an accident...I would have never gotten here."

 In the closing, his niece arrives by taxi, smiles at him and comments: "My Uncle Bill...but I still love him!"